websanova/websanova.github.io/getting-started-with-github-pages.md

 ## Publishing Pages Live

 Now we come to actually putting some content live.
 Here we'll talk about Jekyll a bit.
-Basically it's a little script that will compile your pages to static html files from the files you create.
+Basically it's a little script engine that will compile your pages to static html files from the files you create.

 Now to do this we'll need to follow a bit of a special setup.
 So for starters we'll need to create a `gh-pages` branch in our repository.
 So literally just create the branch buy stay in `master` and do nothing else.
 It's just a holder branch for the static content.